sheenzhaox/my_interview_questions/cpp.md

 by ANAND RAI  MAY 25, 2013

-You can visit below wbsite for your Interview preparation. www.cplusplus.com http://www.geeksforgeeks.org http://www.java2s.com http://c-faq.com
+www.cplusplus.com

+http://www.geeksforgeeks.org

+http://www.java2s.com

+http://c-faq.com

-* what is copy constructor, and where it's require?
+# what is copy constructor, and where it's require?

 A copy constructor is a special constructor in the C++ programming language used to create a new object as a copy of an existing object.
 The first argument of such a constructor is a reference to an object of the same type as is being constructed (const or non-const), which might be followed by parameters of any type (all having default values).